SarahLN/Pen-Test-Tracker/docs/index.md

 2. [Install MySQL](https://dev.mysql.com/doc/refman/8.0/en/installing.html) - This app was built and test on MySQL 8.0.12

+3. Update the database username and password with the values set during install.
+Currently, this must be done manually by updating the following locations:

+  1. pen-test-tracker/src/components/db_connection.js lines 7 & 8
+  2. pen-test-tracker/src/python/pentestdbconn.py line 9

-3. Create the database schema, tables, etc. - This can be done by running the [create_db.sql](./create_db.sql) script on the database.
+4. Create the database schema, tables, etc. - This can be done by running the [create_db.sql](./create_db.sql) script on the database.

 Once all of these dependencies have been installed, the app can be run by downloading a local copy of the git repository and running